pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 I think that we lacks more, is an "Angel" able to use [mkinitfs](https://gitlab.alpinelinux.org/alpine/mkinitfs) to build an initramfs able to mount this `filesystem.squashfs` and mount it as new_root.

-# Someone can follow?
-This is my end for now... but in same way can be an usefull starting point to someone more expert than me on Alipine Linux.

-I will continue it, but need help.

 # Actual state

 I first created a new branch to experiment with Alpine, then, given the fact that modifying the penguins-eggs code to incorporate AlpineLinux involves changes that may impact Debian and Arch as well, I tested them and immediately brought them back to the master branch.